Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 mobile shell.
 The backend runs a small HTTP bridge on port 1421 when compiled with the `mobile` feature so that the web app can control the Tor client.

+### 3.7 Metrics Retrieval Limit
+The `load_metrics` command now accepts an optional `limit` parameter to restrict the number of entries returned.
+If no limit is provided, the backend returns the most recent 100 metric points.
+Frontend components pass their desired limit to fetch only the data required for their charts.

 ## 4. Build Process

 The application is built as a standard Tauri project: